couchbaselabs/couchbase-spark-mllib-sample/README.md

 * The time spent for a given task could be predicted by the number of subtasks, level of difficulty, worker experience, etc;

-There a plenty of use cases were Linear Regression (or other Regression types) can be used, but lets focus in the first one related to house prices.
-Imagine we a running a real state company in a particular region of the country, as we are not a new company, we do have some data of which were the houses sold in the past and for how much, in this case each row in our historical data will look like this:
+There a plenty of use cases were Linear Regression (or other Regression types) can be used, but let's focus on the first one related to house prices.
+Imagine we a running a real estate company in a particular region of the country, as we are not a new company, we do have some data of which were the houses sold in the past and for how much, in this case, each row in our historical data will look like this:

 ```javascript
   {